Basil

 • Bone health

-• Iron levels and healthy blood
+• Iron intake and healthy blood support

 This information is for educational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult with a qualified healthcare practitioner before using herbal products.